ethersphere/bee/CODINGSTYLE.md

 ### Prefer Specifying Container Capacity

 Specify container capacity where possible in order to allocate memory for the container up front.
 This minimizes subsequent allocations (by copying and resizing of the container) as elements are added.

 ### Specifying Map Capacity Hints

 Where possible, provide capacity hints when initializing maps with `make()`.

 ```go
 make(map[T1]T2, hint)
 ```

 Providing a capacity hint to `make()` tries to right-size the map at initialization time, which reduces the need for growing the map and allocations as elements are added to the map.

-Note that, unlike slices, map capacity hints do not guarantee complete, preemptive allocation, but are used to approximate the number of hashmap buckets required.
+*Note:* unlike slices, map capacity hints do not guarantee complete, preemptive allocation, but are used to approximate the number of hashmap buckets required.
 Consequently, allocations may still occur when adding elements to the map, even up to the specified capacity.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>